paulsmurthwaite/paulsmurthwaite/README.md

-### Old School IT Guy on a career break and transitioning to Cyber Security 🔭
+### Old School IT Infrastructure Guy on a career break and transitioning to Cyber Security

+- 🔭 I’m currently working through The Open University [BSc(Hons) Cyber Security Degree](https://www.open.ac.uk/courses/computing-it/degrees/bsc-cyber-security-r60) programme, and will graduate 2024
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/paulsmurthwaite/)

 <!--
 **paulsmurthwaite/paulsmurthwaite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.